Saipranoy/Ace_the_data_science_interview_SQL_questions/README.md

 Collection of SQL questions from
 - LeetCode
 - StrataQuest
-- Ace the data science Intervie Book
+- Ace the data science Interview Book

 ## What does the folders include?
 The folders are divided with company name and  each folder contains: